ladyd252/bad-baby/_posts/2020-01-20-alamo-square-pop-ups.md

 ![](/uploads/img-20191116-101550.jpg){: width="4032" height="3024"}

 As both times I spent most of the days leading up to the pop ups busy baking, I didn’t really think much about taking nice photos.
-Fortunately, this last Sunday my awesome friend [Kanaga](https://www.instagram.com/happybubbles005/){: target="_blank"}, an avid baker and photographer herself, brought her camera and grabbed some shots of the table.
+Fortunately, this last Sunday my friend [Kanaga](https://www.instagram.com/happybubbles005/){: target="_blank"}, an avid baker and photographer herself, brought her camera and grabbed some shots of the table.

 &nbsp;

 The first weekend, I had two varieties of babka - chocolate hazelnut and pumpkin spice, spiced apple donuts, blueberry olive oil muffins and a few other options.
 Pumpkin Spice was a hit, as expected in November\!
 I used white chocolate, pumpkin puree and a mix of spices to make an aromatic and delicious fall inspired filling.
-Maybe I'll post a recipe in time for next fall\!
+Maybe I’ll post a recipe in time for next fall\!

 ![](/uploads/img-20191116-101556.jpg){: width="4032" height="3024"}